Best Solar Powered Dive Watches | We Test & Review 14 Dive Watches Powered By Light

 Probably the most well known and best value of all solar divers.
 This Citizen is a good looking watch that can handle the deep stuff.
 Years ago, Citizen actually offered it on a bracelet, but you will only find those on eBay now.
 It’s a solid watch that will never let you down.
 Basic and sturdy at a great value.

 The rotating bezel is smooth and firm with solid stops at each click.
 Not only is this a great solar diver, it’s a great watch period.
-It often makes the list for best EDC watch and best watch under $200.
+It often makes the list for best EDC watch and best watch under $300 (It used to be always under $200!).
 A tip when purchasing this one, for some reason it’s always on sale for Black Friday.
+This guy also made our list of the most durable quartz watches, read about it here.

 Citizen Titanium Promaster BN0200-56E